google/skia/site/user/api/SkPoint_Reference.md

 Returns the cross product of <a href="SkPoint_Reference#Vector">Vector</a> and <a href="#SkPoint_cross_vec">vec</a>.

-<a href="SkPoint_Reference#Vector">Vector</a> and <a href="#SkPoint_cross_vec">vec</a> form three-dimensional vectors with z equal to zero.
-The
+<a href="SkPoint_Reference#Vector">Vector</a> and <a href="#SkPoint_cross_vec">vec</a> form three-dimensional vectors with z-axis value equal to zero.
-cross product is a three-dimensional vector with x and y equal to zero.
-The cross product z term equals the returned value.
+The cross product is a three-dimensional vector with x-axis and y-axis values equal to zero.
+The cross product z-axis component is returned.

 ### Parameters